-- Manage antisocial behaviour referrals through the ABC, VOG and CPN process - Attendance at multi-agency meetings such as Early Help Hub, MEAM and other related meetings - Work in partnership with Police, Fire, Housing, internal Council departments and other agencies to tackle antisocial behaviour at a local level through local campaigns such as Halloween, Bonfire Night, Summer campaign etc - Work with Community Patrol Officers in relevant authorities to tackle antisocial behaviour and town centre related nuisance, providing neighbourhood reassurance and deterring ASB and environmental crime through evidenced based patrolling activity - Raise awareness of antisocial behaviour and related topics during school and parent education sessions across the area including Think Safe project - Coordination of partnership problem solving activity through relevant forums and projects.
+- Manage antisocial behaviour referrals through the ABC, VOG and CPN process - · Attendance at multi-agency meetings such as Early Help Hub, MEAM and other related meetings - Work in partnership with Police, Fire, Housing, internal Council departments and other agencies to tackle antisocial behaviour at a local level through local campaigns such as Halloween, Bonfire Night, Summer campaign etc - Work with Community Patrol Officers in relevant authorities to tackle antisocial behaviour and town centre related nuisance, providing neighbourhood reassurance and deterring ASB and environmental crime through evidenced based patrolling activity - Raise awareness of antisocial behaviour and related topics during school and parent education sessions across the area including Think Safe project - Coordination of partnership problem solving activity through relevant forums and projects.

-Output 1 Acceptable Behaviour Contracts managed Community Protection Notice warnings issued Community Protection Notices issued Civil Injunctions obtained Impact S - Early and targeted interventions with escalation route W - Ensuring engagement, time consuming to prepare and monitor O - Expansion and improved partnership working, additional routes should it not be successful T - Capacity, expectations of partners Output 2 80+ education sessions held across local schools and youth groups Impact S - targeted audiences, officer knowledge, W - capacity to meet demand O - further expansion to cover a greater audience T - inability to deliver sessions or identify suitable alternatives Output 3 Impact Output 4 Impact In year impact Insert any relevant data to show trends, decrea ases, increases etc and whether there has been an improvement
+Output 1 Acceptable Behaviour Contracts managed Community Protection Notice warnings issued Community Protection Notices issued Civil Injunctions obtained Impact S - Early and targeted interventions with escalation route W - Ensuring engagement, time consuming to prepare and monitor O - Expansion and improved partnership working, additional routes should it not be successful T - Capacity, expectations of partners Output 2 80+ education sessions held across local schools and youth groups Impact S - targeted audiences, officer knowledge, W - capacity to meet demand O - further expansion to cover a greater audience T - inability to deliver sessions or identify suitable alternatives Output 3 Impact Output 4 Impact In year impact Insert any relevant data to show trends, decre ases, increases etc and whether there has been an improvement

-PRIORITIES

-Priority Domestic Abuse

-Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences.

-The domestic abuse forum has continued to enable a coordinated and collaborative approach to domestic abuse services, working with practitioners to ensure sharing of good practice, awareness of the services available, deliver quality multi agency training and networking events and identify and respond to gaps in services.

-Output 1 Bi-monthly meetings of the main forum together with quarterly meetings, which focus on support for Basingstoke based services; armed forces domestic abuse and children and young people affected by domestic abuse. armed forces domestic abuse.
+Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
+While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences. nsert below ho or partners wo ow you worked in partnership over 2019/20 to tack k with. le the above priority, include details of any specific projects with practitione ouse forum has continued to enable a coordinated a ers to ensure sharing of good practice, awareness of ents and identify and respond to gaps in services. • • Output 1 Bi-monthly meetings of the main forum together with quarterly meetings, which focus on support for Basingstoke based services; armed forces domestic abuse and children and young people affected by domestic abuse. armed forces domestic abuse.
 Main forum meetings attended by on average 25 partners per meeting, consisting of statutory, voluntary sector and specialist organisations.
 The Basingstoke meeting is attended by on average 15 practitioner, with 10 people attending on average the children and young people's meetings and 18 the armed forces focused meeting.
-Impact S: Very strong active membership of all groups with focused and clear actions.
-The meetings attract top quality speakers on relevant issues W: Recent lack of admin support, reliance on key individuals O: The Domestic Abuse Bill which is currently progressing through Parliament will present opportunities for domestic abuse to increasingly recognised as a key priority as well as placing additional statutory duties on councils T: Often funding is insecure / short term which makes longer term planning more difficult Output 2 Multi-agency training Impact S: Reputation of high quality training means that sessions are fully booked; DA Forum on of a very few organisations offering free, accessible and focused training; ability to
+Impact S: Very strong active membership of all group: with focused and clear actions.
+The meetings attract top quality speakers on relevant issues W: Recent lack of admin support, reliance on key individuals O: The Domestic Abuse Bill which is currently progressing through Parliament will present opportunities for domestic abuse to increasingly recognised as a key priority as well as placing additional statutory duties on councils T: Often funding is insecure / short term which makes longer term planning more difficult Output 2 Multi-agency training Impact S: Reputation of high quality training means that sessions are fully booked; DA Forum on o attract top speakers, researchers and people with lived experience to deliver and support training; training is free for frontline practitioners to access opportunities; ensures that SNH practitioners and those working in our area are able to deliver high quality informed support to those affected by domestic abuse who have specific needs